 \subsection{Size--mass relations}

 The relations between the stellar disc effective radius and galaxy stellar mass from $z=5$--10 are shown in Figure \ref{SizeMass}, for our model galaxies and the \citet{Mosleh2012} and \citet{Holwerda2015} observations.
 Our model shows a clear trend of increasing disc size with increasing stellar mass.
 The \citet{Mosleh2012} observations match well with the model predictions at $z=5$ and 7, while being smaller than our median at $z=6$.
 The \citet{Holwerda2015} galaxies also match well with our predictions.
+We note that these observations do not correct for measurement biases, however tests by \citet{Mosleh2012} find that systematic uncertainties on their measured sizes are very small ($<10\%$).
 Our relations are consistent with the previous \meraxes results of \citetalias{Liu2016}, which are also shown in Figure \ref{SizeMass}.